flenniken/collections/readme.md

 You can scroll through the list.
 When you reach the bottom there is a more indicator.

+You login and out with the circle icon in the upper righthand side of the index page.
+You see your first initial when logged in, otherwise you see a person.

+You login by clicking the person icon and entering your email and password.
+When you are logged in and you click the icon, you see your name and the logout button.

+You must be logged in to download and view new collections.
+You can continue to view already downloaded collections when not logged in.

 The icons do the following:

 * ![about](dist/icons/icon-32.png) about the app